grantma/dms/doc/Frequent_Procedures.rst

 by the use of 2 character comment tags.
 In the example above note the Apex RR group started by the ``;|`` RR croup comment, with the block finished by a blank line.
 Individual RR record comments start with ``;#`` on the line just before the record.
-Bioth types of comment can be multi line.
+Both types of comment can be multi line.
 An new RR Group can be started by giving a comment starting with ``;|``, with the RR Group comment naming the RR Group.
-RR Groups tend to be sorted alphabetically, except that the Apex group containing the SOA and NS records is at the top of the zone file, with the unlabelled default RR Group last of all.
+RR Groups tend to be sorted alphabetically, except that the Apex group containing the SOA and NS records is at the top of the zone file, with the unlabeled default RR Group last of all.
 RR flag comments also exist, mostly to control auto reverse PTR functionality, and to disable any individual RR.